mdadib300/penguin-fashion/README.md

-#This project is in progress.
-(To make it Responsive)

 # PENGUIN FASHION

-Made with HTML, HTML5, CSS, CSS3.
+Made with HTML, HTML5, CSS and CSS3.

 No framework is used.

-Project idea from - Programming Hero.
+Responsive for Mobile phone, laptop and desktop.

 Live website link: https://mdadib300.github.io/penguin-fashion/